hiddevanesch/bitvavo-pi/README.md

 You can use this program with or without arguments.

-For trying out, simply run `java -jar /path/to/bitvavo-pi.jar`.
+For testing, simply run `java -jar /path/to/bitvavo-pi.jar`.
+The program will then ask you to enter your API Key and Secret.
 You can also run the program in one go with `java -jar /path/to/bitvavo-pi.jar <YOUR_API_KEY> <YOUR_API_SECRET>`.

 ## Launch on boot